What is the Difference between Naan and Pita

 Pita bread to dip with humous

-• Served with hummus or any kind of dipping sauce.
+• Served with hummus or any dipping sauce.

 • Eaten as nachos.